 - Home deliveries.
 If you’re jetting around town dropping food directly into your customers’ hands, you need a custom cooler bag to keep the contents at the perfect temperature.
 Promotional cooler bags also do wonders for building your brand.
 When your customers or passersby spot your restaurant colors and logo on a bag, they know something delicious is inside.

 - Takeout.
+This is a great restaurant industry promotional item.
 When patrons visit your restaurant to carry out food items, be sure to have custom cooler bags readily available.
 Whether you sell them or include them for free when the purchase reaches a certain dollar amount, your customers will appreciate being able to enjoy their meal at just the right temperature at home or the office.

 - In-store purchases.
 If your customers are stocking up on food items to take home and prepare later, promotional cooler bags keep the items chilled and fresh.